nikukatansa/crossroad-live/site/content/_index.md

   - video: MERQ0P6O0CE
     title: Jesus be the centre
 sermon:
-  video: rOuZ0BH46IU
+  video: -xGvztOBQrg
   islive: true
   pinned: true
-  title: Sunday Stream - 23rd January 2022
+  title: Sunday Stream - 30th January 2022
-  intro: Our service this week is led by Jon Sibley, with a talk by Jibu Varghese,
+  intro: Our service this week is led by Jon Sibley and we'll be livestreaming it
-    and we'll be livestreaming it at 10.30am.
+    at 10.30am.
   showsection: true
 ---